tldr-pages/tldr/pages/common/terminalizer.md

 > Utility program which records the terminal and generate animated gifs or share a video.

-- Create a global config directory:
+- Create the global config directory:

 `terminalizer init`